K-O-N/Sales-Streaming-Azure-ETE-Pipeline/README.md

 # AdventureWorksLT-Data-Lakehouse-Architecture-ETE-Pipeline

-A modern, scalable Data Lakehouse platform built on the Medallion Architecture using Azure Data Factory (ADF), Azure Data Lake Storage (ADLS Gen2), Azure Databricks (PySpark/Delta Lake), and Azure Synapse Analytics.
+A modern, scalable Data Lakehouse platform built on the Medallion Architecture, integrating data from an on-premises SQL database using  Azure Data Factory (ADF), Azure Data Lake Storage (ADLS Gen2), Azure Databricks (PySpark/Delta Lake), and Azure Synapse Analytics.

 This project orchestrates the ingestion, transformation, and optimization of relational ERP data from an on-premises SQL Server environment into high-performance, analytical Star Schemas ready for business intelligence.